deng-project/libdas/das.md

----
-title: DAS file format
-date: 2021-04-07
----

 # DENG asset file format (.das) specifications
 DAS is a file format implementation for storing 3D models by DENG project.
 This file format uses .das extension and can be read header by header.
-DENG project includes a tool for translating various 3D model formats into DENG asset format, but if you want to create your own implementation of the format translator then read about the file structure below.
+DENG project includes a tool for translating various 3D model formats into DENG asset format, but if you want to create your own implementation of the format translator then you can read about the file structure below.
-DAS format consists of mainly three headers INFO\_HDR, VERT\_HDR and INDX\_HDR.
-Additional headers are specified with following tags BEG\_HDR and END\_HDR and can contain various meta information.
-**NOTE: Custom headers can only be placed in das file between INFO\_HDR and VERT\_HDR!**

 ### Magic number and FILE\_HDR
-FILE\_HDR is a special header that contains only the file signature and padding of 13 bytes.
+FILE\_HDR is a special header that contains only the file signature and padding of 12 bytes.
 DENG asset file signature is DAS or in uint32_t format 0x44415300, assuming that little endian is used.